marcosrego-web/mr-utils/readme.txt

 = 0.1.2 =
 * Added font-family options (also compatible with custom utility classes added by Mr.Dev.'s Framework).
 * Toolkit: Improvements to offcanvas.
-* Toolkit: Added offset and element-offset variables.
+* Toolkit: Added offset and offset-element classes and variables.

 = 0.1.1 =
 * Compatibility with Custom Utility Classes added by Mr.Dev.'s Framework.